Installing and upgrading VMware Tools in vSphere (2004754)

 The virtual machine must be powered on for this procedure.

 - Virtual Machine check/upgrade tools during power cycle.

 Note: The Check and upgrade Tools during power cycling feature does not work in ESXi 5.0.
-For further details, see the the known issues section in the vSphere 5.0 Release Notes
+For more information, see the the known issues section in the VMware vSphere 5.0 Release Notes.